tel: +48 22 499 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these devices are able to be problematic in medical diagnosis when they are in the body.
+• Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.

 Do not place neodymium magnets near a computer HDD, TV, and wallet.